gouline/kapsule/README.md

 ## Getting started

-Basic injection can be set up in just two steps.
+Basic injection can be set up in just three steps.

 ### Step 1: Create a module